-What does The Cave mean?
+What do you think The Cave means?

 Mumford & Sons: The Cave Meaning